yktoo/yktoo.com/content/blog/0272/index.en.md

 tags: ["Amsterdam", "Carré", "Dream Theater", "music", "Netherlands", "progressive metal", "The Astonishing"]
 ---

 The band **Dream Theater** is absolutely legendary.
-They are considered the founders of the [progressive metal][wiki:en:Progressive_metal] genre, and each of them alone is equally legendary.
+They are considered the founders of the {{< wiki "Progressive_metal" "en" "progressive metal" >}} genre, and each of them alone is equally legendary.
 If you doubt that, just watch their [Instrumedley video](https://www.youtube.com/watch?v=rGN7WchdYa4); not many musicians in the world are capable of playing something like that.

-The band was presenting their new album [The Astonishing][wiki:en:The_Astonishing] in the [Theater Carré](http://carre.nl/) in Amsterdam on February 23<sup>rd</sup>.
+The band was presenting their new album {{< wiki "The_Astonishing" "en" "The Astonishing" >}} in the [Theater Carré](http://carre.nl/) in Amsterdam on February 23<sup>rd</sup>.

 <!--more-->